ProfBoc75/DomoticzDirektWetter/README.md

   Dev still on going, missing Temperature_Calendar (lot of work to get min, avg and max value / day since all values are hourly)  and number of days to import (take all history)

   To save batteries, the station WD2000 connects to the Wifi only once per hour (if not connected with the USB cable to power supply).
+  The values are updated every 57 secondes with the USB power supply, the Wifi stays always on in that situation.

 # Pre-requisit :